Data Protection Impact Assessments Training

 - What role does a DPIA play in the project lifecycle?

 - Information Systems (IS) departments,

 - Legal departments,

 - Accounting managers,

-Assessment methods: The trainer evaluates the participant’s pedagogical progress throughout the training by employing multiple-choice questions (MCQ), scenarios, and practical work
+The trainer evaluates the participant’s pedagogical progress throughout the training by employing MCQs, scenarios, and practical work.

-Most times, people lose interest in courses, especially online training.
-We have come to understand that delivery methods play an essential role in learners’ enthusiasm.
+Most times, people lose interest in courses, especially if it is online training.
+We have come to understand that the methods of delivery play an important role in the enthusiasm of learners.

 All of these have been studied and implemented to make this training better.
 Give us a trial and watch us suppress your imagination.